Advanced Core Web Vitals: LCP, INP, CDN & Real User Monitoring

 - Diverse conditions: Real users have varying devices, network speeds, and geographic locations

-- User behavior: Real interactions (scrolling, clicking) can reveal layout shifts and input delays that lab tests miss
+- User behavior: Real interactions—scrolling, clicking, form submissions—can reveal layout shifts and input delays that lab tests miss

-importantGoogle uses RUM data (from the Chrome User Experience Report) to determine if your site meets Core Web Vitals thresholds.
-Your lab scores don’t directly impact rankings—only real user experiences do.
+importantGoogle uses RUM data (from the Chrome User Experience Report) to determine if your site meets Core Web Vitals thresholds for search rankings.
+Your lab scores don’t directly impact rankings — only real user experiences do.
+You could have a perfect Lighthouse score and still fail in the field.

 Implementing RUM with web-vitals Library

-library (maintained by Google) is a tiny (~2KB) library that accurately measures Core Web Vitals.
-Install it via npm or load from CDN:
+The web-vitals library (maintained by Google Chrome team) is a tiny (~2KB, brotli’d) library that accurately measures Core Web Vitals.
+Install it via npm:

 import {onCLS, onINP, onLCP} from 'web-vitals';